pest control sprays near trees

 #4: Invest in Tick Control Services in Southern NH, ME, and MA

-In addition to these three steps, you’ll also want to consider investing in a professional tick control service that can treat your yard for ticks.
+That’s why you might also want to consider investing in a professional tick control service.

-This is important as ticks in New England have been known to carry dangerous diseases like Lyme and Rocky Mountain Spotted Fever.
-It can be difficult to relax when you have to worry about pests possibly lurking in your own backyard.
+This is important because ticks in New England have been known to carry dangerous diseases like Lyme disease and Rocky Mountain spotted fever.
+It can be difficult to relax when you have to worry about these pests possibly lurking in your own backyard.

 Gain Peace of Mind and Keep Ticks Out of Your Yard With Seacoast Turf Care

-At Seacoast Turf Care, serving Southern NH, Southern ME, and Northeastern MA, we use high-quality, pollinator-safe tick treatments that can help drastically reduce these pests.
-That means you’ll be able to spend more time outside without having to worry.
+At Seacoast Turf Care, serving Southern NH, Southern ME, and Northeastern MA, we use targeted tick treatments to help drastically reduce these pests around your property.
+That means you can spend more time outside and less time worrying about what might be hiding in the grass or around the edges of your yard.

 While pests like ticks can be a major source of stress, you can make smart choices that will help protect your family.
 This means you can get back to enjoying more time outside.